T-Mobile raises 2021 postpaid adds forecast on 5G strength

-(Reuters) -T-Mobile US Inc raised its full-year postpaid subscriber net additions forecast after trouncing analysts’ first-quarter estimates on Tuesday, boosted by robust demand for its 5G services from people working remotely.
+T-Mobile US Inc (TMUS.O) raised its full-year postpaid subscriber net additions forecast after trouncing analysts’ first-quarter estimates on Tuesday, boosted by robust demand for its 5G services from people working remotely.

 The wireless carrier has had a head start in the race to ramp up 5G services thanks to its purchase of smaller rival Sprint last year, helping tap into a surge in consumption of internet services during the COVID-19 pandemic.